tonethar/IGME-230-GDD-Spring-2018/syllabus.md

 ### Exams (30%)
 These exams consist of short answer, multiple choice, and "write some code" questions.
 There will be no make-ups or re-takes allowed without prior permission.
-* Written Midterm Exam  - will be given Thursday 3/8 (week 8)
+* Written Midterm Exam  - will be given during the 8th week of the semester
-* Written Final Exam - will be given Thursday 4/26 (last regularly scheduled class)
+* Written Final Exam - will be given on the last regular class meeting of the semester

 ### Homework (10%)
 Completing the HW and in-class exercises is essential to learning the course material.
 You can expect an average of one HW assignment per class meeting.
 Keep an eye on the mycourses dropboxes for the dues dates of these assignments.